ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-mapping.md

 ## Overview

-The `nimble-table-column-mapping` is a component that supports rendering a specific number, boolean, or string value as mapped, predefined, html fragments (with content restrictions).
+The `nimble-table-column-mapping` is a component that supports rendering specific number, boolean, or string values as mapped, predefined, html fragments (with content restrictions).

 ### Background